 - surgery – to correct postural deformities, such as scoliosis

 New research is looking into ways of repairing the genetic mutations and damaged muscles associated with MD.
-There are currently promising clinical trials for Duchenne MD.

 Read more about treating MD.